aearl16/aearl16.github.io/index.md

 The repo with the assignment can be found here: [HW4 Repo](https://github.com/aearl16/CS460_HW4) Link to the HW4 description page: [HW4 GH Page](src/hw4.md)

+## Homework 5

+Homework 5 is a form with a simple virtual DB attatched.
+This lab will be a challenge as there are multiple pieces to manage.
+They way I understand it, is that you create a simple database with SQL, upload it to your local server (your machine), and then operate on it from there.
+The context and model help with this to add a table and fields.

+The repo with the assignment can be found here: [HW5 Repo](https://github.com/aearl16/CS460_HW5) Link to the HW5 description page: [HW5 GH Page](src/hw5.md)

  ----